top of page

 Current Staff

-Meet all of the High Country Forest Wild leaders who will be teaching your children in the woods.
+Meet the High Country Forest Wild counselors who teach your children in the woods.

 Rémi Wingo (she/her)